 Queens Boulevard, Queens

-Curb Management for Busses and Transit Access
+Curb Management for Buses and Transit Access

 Allocating curb lane space for mass transit is crucial for enhancing urban mobility and efficiency.
 By designating areas for accessible passenger pickups and drop-offs, transportation becomes smoother and more streamlined.
-To further improve bus efficiency, DOT is collaborating with the MTA to implement camera-enforcement, reducing double parking and facilitating quicker bus travel times.
+To further improve bus efficiency, NYC DOT is collaborating with the MTA to implement camera-enforcement, reducing double parking and facilitating quicker bus travel times.
 Incorporating features like Bus Bulbs and Bus Boarding Islands enhances passenger comfort while waiting for and boarding buses, contributing to a more seamless transit experience for all.

 Livingston Street Protected Bus Lanes, Brooklyn